 Coolant continually passes from the exterior AC unit to the interior air handler through copper tuning known as a lineset.
-That refrigerant travels through the evaporator coils where an expansion valve turns the refrigerant into a gas.
+That Same Day Service travels through the evaporator coils where an expansion valve turns the Same Day Service into a gas.
 The gas absorbs the heat from the surrounding air and pushes the cooler air into the ductwork to blow around the home.

 As the coils cool off, condensation commonly forms.
 This condensation collects in a pan and is pumped outside through a condensate drain line.
 This line must be kept free of clogs to prevent the water from backing up and spilling out of the pan and into the home.

 How does the system know when to turn on and off?
 If it keeps running non-stop, your rooms would turn into a refrigerator.
 A thermostat is used to determine when a room is at the right temperature or when it’s too warm and needs cooling.
 The thermostat control wire connects the thermostat in the home to the air handler.